AdrienVerdier/ProjetIFT712/README.md

 # Projet IFT-712

-Réalisé par :
+Realised by :

-Félix GAUCHER (CIP: gauf2611)
+ - Félix GAUCHER (CIP: gauf2611)
-Adrien Verdier (CIP: vera2704)
+ - Adrien Verdier (CIP: vera2704)

-Projet de session du cours IFT 712
+Here you will find the code of our project.
+In this file you can also find how to setup the development environment and how the project is structured.

 ## Setup